Ash2803/news_site/README.md

 ### Project Goals

-The projects made for educational purposes.
+The project made for educational purposes.